Can a Real Estate Lawyer Represent the Buyer and Seller in NJ?

 For buyers getting mortgage financing is a big part of the NJ real estate transaction process.
 A lawyer reviews mortgage agreements, makes sure the terms comply with state laws and advises clients on potential financial risks.

 Also they oversee the closing process to make sure all paperwork is done correctly and funds are transferred properly.
+The lawyer helps clients close the transaction by ensuring all documents are signed and ownership is officially transferred.
+They also make sure the money needed for closing is managed and transferred securely.
 By managing these details the lawyer ensures no last minute delays or legal issues that can kill the deal.

 Complying with Zoning and Environmental Regulations